Polaroid Lab – The return from digitality

 By adding some chemistry to your smartphone pixels, Polaroid Lab created an instant formula for timeless images.

 Every day, more than 100 million photos are uploaded to Instagram and more than 300 million to Facebook [source].

-Not only does the Polaroid Lab help make your memories permanent, the sleek white design is itself a statement choice for your home or office.
+Not only does the Polaroid Lab help make your memories permanent, but the sleek white design is also itself a statement choice for your home or office.

 To use the Polaroid Lab, you first have to select an image from your smartphone using the Polaroid Originals app, then place your phone screen-side down onto the platform of the device.